 Because depression can be a challenge to treat, it's unlikely that one form of treatment will address all the symptoms of depression.
 For instance, individuals with a milder form of depression may respond positively to lifestyle changes such as exercising several times a week, yoga, meditation, supplements for brain and gut health, dietary changes, education about depression, connecting with friends and families and taking steps to avoid isolation.
 Working with a depression expert can help you develop skills to cope better, in addition to the connection that you develop with another human during the psychotherapy hour.
-Counseling offers emotional support and may be an opportunity for you to explore suppressed feelings of loss, grief or even abandonment.
+Counseling and group therapy offers emotional support and may be an opportunity for you to explore suppressed feelings of loss, grief or even abandonment.
 Unexpressed emotions and thoughts, when given the opportunity for exploration, may provide clues about the nature of your depressive symptoms and even chronic pain and body symptoms.
-The previously mentioned strategies for mild depression may not require medication.
-However, sometimes a combination of approaches will provide help for you If you're still depressed after working with a therapist and making lifestyle changes.
-It may be time to consult with a psychiatrist or psychopharmacologist.
+The previously mentioned strategies for mild depression may not require medication, and you are likely to find relief with lifestyle changes.
+However, sometimes a combination of approaches will provide help If you're still depressed after working with a therapist and making lifestyle changes.
+If this is the case for you, It may be time to consult with a psychiatrist or psychopharmacologist.

 We've established that depression is complicated, we also have some understanding of the many factors that contribute to depression, they are: